You are here

 Spring 2020 Orientation

-(Students participating in May/Summer (affiliate programs only), Fall Semester, & Academic Year programs)
+(Students participating in Summer (excluding UMD faculty-led programs), Fall Semester, & Academic Year programs)

 All students studying abroad are required to complete a mandatory online orientation.
 Access this orientation through your study abroad checklist following acceptance to your program.